haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 {% endhighlight %}

+We have our first Role definition followed by binding to the user `gary`.

 Verify:

 {% highlight bash %}

-$ kubectl auth can-i '*' pods --as jdoe --namespace default yes
+$ kubectl auth can-i '*' pods --as gary --namespace default yes

-$ kubectl auth can-i '*' pods/attach --as jdoe --namespace default yes
+$ kubectl auth can-i '*' pods/attach --as gary --namespace default yes

-$ kubectl auth can-i '*' deployments --as jdoe --namespace default no
+$ kubectl auth can-i '*' deployments --as gary --namespace default no

-$ kubectl auth can-i create deployments --as jdoe --namespace default yes
+$ kubectl auth can-i create deployments --as gary --namespace default yes

+{% endhighlight %}

+## Group Access

+If we wanted to provide access to a group of users (instead of creating a Role per user), you can setup a Role or ClusterRole per group.

+### How to setup a group

+We already setup a group called `devs` when we created the user certificate earlier with the following command:

+{% highlight bash %}

+# create certificate
+$ openssl req -new -key gary.key -out gary.csr -subj "/CN=gary/O=devs"

+{% endhighlight %}

+As you may have noticed organization `O=devs` is how the Kubernetes verifies if a request belongs to a group.

+### Give group access to a specific Namepace

+In the example below we have a `dev` Namespace that has a RoleBinding to a group called `devs` with `cluster-admin` permissions.
+The only difference between a user or group RoleBinding (or ClusterRoleBinding) definition is the `subjects.kind` value is now set to `Group` and the name is the certificate organization name we set earlier.

+{% highlight yaml %}

+#cluster-role-rbac-ns-admin-group.yml

+apiVersion: v1
+kind: Namespace
+metadata:
+  name: dev

+---

+apiVersion: rbac.authorization.k8s.io/v1
+kind: RoleBinding
+metadata:
+  name: devs
+  namespace: dev
+subjects:
+- kind: Group
+  name: devs
+  apiGroup: rbac.authorization.k8s.io
+roleRef:
+  kind: ClusterRole
+  name: cluster-admin
+  apiGroup: rbac.authorization.k8s.io

 {% endhighlight %}